Exactly Soluble Model of a 3D Symmetry Protected Topological Phase of Bosons with Surface Topological Order: From 2D anyon model to lattice Hamiltonian - Technical Details and Physical Picture

+We can also gain an intuitive understanding of the bulk confinement and surface deconfinement of our lattice model by considering the relationship between the low-energy states of the Walker-Wang model and anyon world-lines in the 3-fermion model.
+We note in passing that the Hamiltonian given in the main text differs slightly from the Walker-Wang construction, which has a third component to the plaquette term.
+However, this only affects the relative energies of the excitations, and is not important for any of the qualitative features discussed here.

-Open strings in the bulk also create excitations in the ground state.
-However, the excitation energy grows linearly with the string length, leading to confinement of the particles at the ends of the strings.
+Let us begin with the bulk.
+We can create excitations by adding open strings to the ground-state string net.
+In the bulk, however, the excitation energy grows linearly with the string length, leading to confinement of the particles at the ends of the strings.
 To see the confinement, consider an open string (for example blue) in the bulk which is circled by a small ring of a different color (for example red), as shown in Fig.\ref{confinement}

-Using the braiding rule between the loops we find that the linking between the ring and the open string can be removed together with a $(-)$ sign.
-That is, the open string changes the quantum fluctuation phase factors of small loops along its length, which costs finite energy.
+The braiding rules dictate that un-linking this ring from the open string will result in a $(-)$ sign in the wave-function.
+That is, introducing the open string changes the phase factors associated with small fluctuating loops along its length, which costs finite energy.
 Therefore, the string's endpoints cannot be separated very far, and the fermionic excitations in the bulk are confined.

-In fact, any set of strings with consistent braiding and fusion rules given by a unitary braided fusion category can be used to write 3D string-net wave functions in a similar fashion.
-As shown in Ref.\cite{Keyserlingk2013}, the bulk of the state has no deconfined excitations, and hence no nontrivial topological order, as long as each string has nontrivial statistics with at least one of the strings.
+More generally, any set of strings with consistent braiding and fusion rules given by a unitary braided fusion category can be used to write 3D string-net wave functions in a similar fashion.
+As shown in Ref.\cite{Keyserlingk2013}, the bulk of the state has no deconfined excitations, and hence no nontrivial topological order, as long as each string has nontrivial statistics with at least one of the other strings.
 The corresponding category is said to be `modular'.
-However, open strings lying on the surface, where no loops can encircle them, may give rise to deconfined excitations.
-As we prove in more detail later, for the particular case of the 3-fermion Z$_2$ model the excitations at the ends of open strings are indeed deconfined on the surface, giving rise to three species of deconfined fermions with mutual semionic statistics on the 2D surface of a 3D confined model, as promised.